lizziewalsh92/AdvancedData_WaterQuality/README.md

 Additional data and Jupyter notbeook files used to analyze data.

 ### **TANK + LEAD INTERACTIVE**:
 HTML file and corrresponding lead data for resident interactive.
 Lead data was taken from the feature layer of the DEP's December 2024 [map of lead service lines](https://nycdep.maps.arcgis.com/apps/View/index.html?appid=fe8c7a4dd6d24959ac765660ba3a7c1a).
+Water tank data was taken from OpenDataNYC and analyzed (see WATER TANK AND LEAD PIPE DATA).

 # Analysis Methodology